-Action from last year: N/A Comments: Yes, support is given by both the medical directorate and appraisers to Consultant staff to ensure they are able to access the necessary information to support their appraisal.
+Action from last year: Continue supportive environment.

+Comments: Yes, support is given by both the medical directorate and appraisers to Consultant staff to ensure they are able to access the necessary information to support their appraisal.

-Action for next year: Continue supportive environment.
+Action for next year: As above.

-3. There is a process established for responding to concerns about any licensed medical practitioner's fitness to practise, which is supported by an approved responding to concerns policy that includes arrangements for investigation and intervention for capability, conduct, health and fitness to practise concerns.
+3. There is a process established for responding to concerns about any licensed medical practitioner's1 fitness to practise, which is supported by an approved responding to concerns policy that includes arrangements for investigation and intervention for capability, conduct, health and fitness to practise concerns.